 There is a University (not departmental) language requirement for the MA (not MS) degree.
 The student's committee must approve the choice of language, and standard proficiency must be certified by the Department of Languages and Literature.
 There is no language requirement for the MS degree.

 All students are required to complete a qualifying exercise by the end of their fourth FTE (full-time effort) semester in this department.
-Detailed information regarding this exercise can be found in the graduate handbook.
-A passing grade on this examination is a requirement for continuation in the PhD program.
+Students may choose: a) a written exam (6-8 essays written in two four-hour sessions), or b) a non-thesis project.
 Students are also required to pass an oral examination focusing on the project or written examination, which should take place within 10 days of completion of the written portion of the exercise.

 Non-thesis project: Students should identify and agree on a non-thesis project with their Chair and on the advice of their supervisory committee.
 Students are encouraged to choose, and produce, a project that likely results in a publishable paper.
 A written draft of the project should be circulated to the supervisory committee no later than March 15 (or by the end of the 8th week of the graduating semester).

 Written Exam: 6-8 essays written in two four-hour sessions.
 The supervisory committee administers the examination, and the choice of questions is determined by the student's chair, in consultation with other members of the committee.
 During preparation, however, students should feel free to approach any faculty member, all faculty are willing to help all students equally.
 As with any examination essay, a good essay on the Master’s exam will make an argument and support it with evidence.
 It will show familiarity with the literature as well as the ability to synthesize it and evaluate conflicting points of view.